alefiury/alefiury/README.md

 ## About Me 👨🏻‍💻

 - 💡 I enjoy learning new things and explore a variety of disciplines, attempting to tie it all together.
+- 🇧🇷 🇺🇸 🇫🇷 🇯🇵 Passionate about learning new languages.
 - 🎓 Computer science undergraduate student at [Federal University of Goiás (UFG)](https://www.ufg.br/).
 - 🔎 Speech recognition researcher at [Centro de Excelência em Inteligência Artificial (CEIA)](http://centrodeia.org/).

 ## Languages